aliyazakirova/weather-api-rtkquery-postgresql-node-tailwind/README.md

 ### Usage

 1. **City Information Page:**
-   - Enter the name of a city in the provided input field.
+   - Choose the name of a city in the provided dropdown field.
    - Upon retrieving data, the weather information will be displayed below in a tabular format.
    - The data will also be saved to the PostgreSQL database collection "history-query."

 2. **Viewing Query History:**
-   - Access the database to view the entire history of queries made.
+   - Access the database to view the entire history of queries made with the country, city, temperature and 'feels like' information along with the current date.

 ### Technologies Used